-The current five-year CIS includes detailed project funding data for the FY 2021/2022 through FY 2025/2026 period.
+The five-year CIS used for this report includes detailed project funding data for the FY 2020/2021 through FY 2024/2025 period.
 Beyond the five-year planning horizon, OCU will need to develop additional AWS projects to accommodate future demands.
 Early implementation phases (e.g., preliminary design and permitting) and capital improvement funding for these projects have already begun so that actual construction and availability of water supply can occur as soon as feasible.
-Appendix C includes Orange County's most recent Adopted Budget (FY 2020/2021) demonstrating planned project funding.
+Appendix C includes Orange County's FY 2020-2021 Adopted Budget demonstrating planned project funding.
 The RWSP Appendices lists 150 additional proposed water supply project options across the CFWI region.
 A few of these will be mentioned in this section.
 The County plans to allocate over \$830 million toward relevant water-related utilities capital improvement projects over the next five years.
 Although not yet committed, funding for the following five years of the Work Plan planning period is included where it has been estimated as "requested future" dollars in the OCU CIP budget.

 As an additional point of note in the County's capital improvement work plan, the sources of water for the AWS projects may be in areas of the County (e.g., eastern Orange County, intake along the St. Johns River) that may be remote from the location of the demands to be met by these new supplies.
-To facilitate distribution of future supply throughout the OCU service areas, multiple additional projects (i.e., water, wastewater, or reclaimed water main installation, relocation, and extension; pump stations; storage facilities; and other water-related infrastructure improvements) are currently included in the OCU CIP budget for FY 2020/2021 through FY 2025/2026 (see Appendix C) to interconnect the OCU South and East Service Areas.
+To facilitate distribution of future supply throughout the OCU service areas, multiple additional projects (i.e., water, wastewater, or reclaimed water main installation, relocation, and extension; pump stations; storage facilities; and other water-related infrastructure improvements) are currently included in the OCU CIP budget for FY 2020/2021 through FY 2024/2025 (see Appendix C) to interconnect the OCU South and East Service Areas.
 As previously mentioned, because the OCU South, Southwest, and West Service Areas are already interconnected, construction of additional South and East Service Area water main extensions will effectively provide complete interconnection of the OCU water distribution facilities, as needed to incorporate the new AWS supplies.